Get

 1. Keep Your Dog Calm and Occupied

 It will be challenging to trim your dog’s paw hair if they are constantly moving around or won’t allow you to touch their paw.
 This is why you should first get your dog to calm down and approach them when they are relaxed.
 You don’t want to risk injuring your dog during the trim if they are moving around.
-You will be working with sharp scissors or clippers that could nick the delicate parts of their paws.
+You’ll be working with sharp scissors or clippers that could nick the delicate parts of their paws.

-It’s best to trim their paw hair after they have been exercised or tired out from playtime.
+It is best to trim their paw hair after they have been exercised or tired out from playtime.
 They should be lying down, but not sleeping.
 It’s also a good idea to keep them occupied with a chew toy or tasty snack if it gets them to allow you to handle their paws.

 dog shake paw